-The chart below shows the number of new listings the top 7 online estate agents have brought to market (tracked fortnightly).
+The chart below shows the number of new listings the top 10 online estate agents have brought to market in the last 14 days.

 Online estate agent market share

-The chart below shows the percentage of all new properties listed for sale that have been listed by the top 7 online agents (tracked fortnightly).
+The chart below shows the percentage of all new properties listed for sale that have been listed by the top 10 online agents.